 If you are unsure of the location of the traffic charge or misdemeanor arrest, review your ticket or bond release information for the proper venue.

 This court does not have jurisdiction of felony cases or juvenile criminal arrests but does have jurisdiction of juveniles charged with traffic offenses (including DUI), liquor law violations, tobacco violations, and those juveniles who have been certified as adults or previously arrested as an adult.

-No shorts, cell phones, food, drinks or gum are allowed in the courtroom.
+Appropriate dress is required.
+No shorts, no bare shoulders, no low-cut tops, and no cell phones, food, drinks or gum are allowed in the courtroom.

 The first appearance in Municipal Court is called an arraignment.
 At this time you will be called upon to enter a plea (or answer) to the charge preferred against you.

 You may plead guilty indicating that you admit you committed the offense and wish to waive your right to a trial; no contest indicating that you do not admit the charge but do NOT wish to contest the charge; or not guilty indicating to the court that you wish to contest the charge and are exercising your right to a trial.

 Should you plead guilty or no contest the case will proceed immediately to the sentencing phase.

 You are still permitted to appeal your case to County Court should you so desire.
 Should you plead not guilty you will receive a trial date at some point in the near future.